Eventbrite-DBMS/EventBrite/README.md

 ##  21. Display the venue's name and the city where the event is organized in the state 'TX' or 'VIC'.
 ##  22. Find the event's name and its organizer and also find the city and the state where the event is held whose event's status is 'completed' or 'live'.
 ##  23. Name the attendees and display their email and the company they belong where the status of the attendees is both 'not attending' and 'Checked in'.
+##  24. Display the city and the venue for the event where the Venue_ID is '10270333'. - (Implementation of PLSQL) .

-# Instructions to run  the above SQL queries :
+# Instructions to run  the above SQL queries and PLSQL query :

 1. Install XAMPP server on your system to be used as local server for project. (lets say you installed it in 'K:\xampp_folder' folder)
 2. Download the zip file and unzip on any of the drive .